humanwhocodes/humanwhocodes.com/src/pages/_posts/2010-01-12-history-of-the-user-agent-string.md

   - Safari
   - User Agent String
 ---
 A couple of weeks ago, I talked about [feature detection and browser detection][1].
 That post featured a little bit about user-agent sniffing and the comments continued the trend.
-I maintain that user-agent sniffing is an important technique to keep in your back pocket for those rare occasions when it&#8217;s needed.
-Before being able to do that, though, it&#8217;s useful to understand why user-agent string detection is considered to be such an inexact science.
+I maintain that user-agent sniffing is an important technique to keep in your back pocket for those rare occasions when it's needed.
+Before being able to do that, though, it's useful to understand why user-agent string detection is considered to be such an inexact science.
 And to do that, you need to take a look at how the user-agent string has evolved over the years.

 The following is an abridged version of the history of user-agent strings as it appears in my book, [Professional JavaScript for Web Developers, 2nd Edition][2].